 How To Use A Mud Mask

 To use, apply to the skin of your face and neck while avoiding the eyes, mouth and inner nostrils.
 To make the job a bit cleaner, you can make use of a makeup brush.

 Once applied, pour yourself a nice glass of wine or herbal tea, apply some lovely cucumber slices and relax.
 Put on your favorite tunes and enjoy the next 15 minutes of tranquil me time.
 Then, rinse off with warm water.

-I truly hope you enjoy this as much as the diy hydrating face mask recipe, either way, Id love to hear your comments or suggestions below.
+I truly hope you enjoy this as much as the hydrating face mask, either way, I’d love to hear your comments or suggestions below.